Navigation

 Welcome to your new class!

-Welcome to Reception and well done for being so brave in the first two weeks of school!
+Welcome to Reception and well done for being so brave in the first week of school!
 The children have settled in really well and are all making friends and starting to build relationships with us and each other.

 We understand that this is a scary time for both the children and their grown-up's, therefore we are spending a lot of time building trust and helping the children to feel secure in their new class, however, if you have any questions or concerns, please come and speak to a member of the reception team.

-During the past two weeks, we have been helping your children to become familiar with our daily routine and begin to understand and manage the class rules and tasks, as well as feel secure in areas of the school in which they may feel anxious, such as the dining hall and assembly hall.
-The children have enjoyed completing some of their stick jobs and have even started to learn some of their sounds in phonics sessions.
-We have loved reading 'The Colour Monster' and thinking of times where we have all felt happy, scared, excited etc. The children then had lots of fun creating their own colour monsters and have all completed their first adult-led activity, by filling their 'happy jar' with the things in their life that help to make them happy.
-In addition, they have been using the mirrors to create self-portraits, which has provided us with some lovely conversations about peoples similarities and differences.
+During the first, we have been helping your children to become familiar with our daily routine and begin to understand and manage the class rules and tasks, as well as feel secure in areas of the school in which they may feel anxious, such as the dining hall and assembly hall.
+We have loved reading 'Our Class is a Family' and thinking about how we are all different but we all belong in our wonderful class family.

-As most children at this age find it difficult to recall the activities that they have been involved with during the week, I have outlined some of the routines that the children will engage with throughout the term to help you to be able to chat to your child at home about their school experiences.
+As most children at this age find it difficult to recall the activities that they have been involved with during the week, I will outline some of the routines that the children will engage with throughout the term to help you to be able to chat to your child at home about their school experiences.

 Adult Supported Tasks